SassDoc/sassdoc/README.md

 ### Description

 Describes the documented function/mixin.
-Any line which is nota valid token or a separator line is considered part of the description.
 Parsed as markdown.

+For functions and mixins, any line which is not a valid token or a separator line is considered part of the description.

+For variables, see `@var`.

 ### @access

+**Allowed on:** functions, mixins, variables.

-Defines the access of the documented function/mixin.
-None is considered `@access public`.
+Defines the access of the documented item.

 ```scss
 // @access private